 It’s almost unbelievable now to imagine that there was a point during the early 20th century when cars could zip across the solid surface of the frozen river from Nyack to Tarrytown with ease.
-While the river probably won’t freeze over completely this year, with temperatures in the teens on several February afternoons, there’s still plenty of ice to go around in the waters between Poughkeepsie and Saugerties.
+While the river probably won’t freeze over completely this year, with temperatures in the teens on several January days, there will still be plenty of ice to go around in the waters between Poughkeepsie and Saugerties.

 That’s where the U.S. Coast Guard’s icebreaker vessels come in.
 “If the Hudson’s not clear and other waterways are not clear, places like Albany and these other places don’t get the supplies they need for the commerce,” Lt.
 Greg Schmidt, executive officer of the Coast Guard cutter Penobscot Bay, says during a recent mission along the river.